What’s the fuss about?

 In order to get the most out of your Pilates practice, becoming aware of how we’re breathing is helpful.

-So, why bother to incorporate breathing techniques into your Pilates practice?
+So, why incorporate breathing techniques into your Pilates practice?

 - Posterio-lateral breathing (aka “Rib” Breathing) needs deep abdominal activation to do.
 This activation of our abdominal muscles helps to strengthen them.
 This, in turn, helps to support our spine.
 This is because our abdominal muscles connect to the spine via the “thoracolumnar fascia”.